How Does SEO Work ; SEO Basics and How it Works

 If you own a business, or are monetizing a blog, then obviously you have expert information about a particular subject.
 The more valuable content you provide your visitors, the better it is for your website.
 Essentially, you must put your audience ahead of conversion rates, sales, or other typical business priorities.
 Your sales and other business goals must result from offering expertise, valuable information and insight; not from content that is “sales forward”.
 This really works both for the search engines and your targeted audience.

-Technical aspects of Onsite SEO
+Technical aspects of Onsite SEO (How do you do SEO for a website?)

 While having rich, valuable, original content is now the most important factor of onsite SEO, there are still several elements that are more technical but still very important.